ITSLeeds/TDS/practicals/6-routing.md

 ![](6-routing_files/figure-gfm/unnamed-chunk-30-1.png)<!-- -->

-20. Use `dodgr_contract_graph` before calculating centrality, how does this affect the computation time and the results?
+20. Use `dodgr::dodgr_contract_graph` before calculating centrality, how does this affect the computation time and the results?

 **Bonus Exercises**